ProjConnect/ProjConnect/README.md

 ## mongo shell

-In order to interact with mongoDB, [mongo shell](https://docs.mongodb.com/v4.4/mongo/).
+In order to interact with mongoDB, [mongo shell](https://docs.mongodb.com/v4.4/mongo/) is recommended.